Sheldon-Lloyd/Cyber.Beast/comic/makkusu/episode-1/page-8-script.md

 ## Panel 3
 Head shot of Makkusu as he gets closer

-Makkusu (scowls): come on I don't have time for this I'm gonna be late. can you let me trough please
+Makkusu (scowls): come on I don't have time for this I'm gonna be late.
+It's first come first serve, can you let me trough please

 ## Panel 4
 Akia slaps the back of Makkusu's head and his CSD turns yellow